 When my wife and I moved to Munich almost 20 years ago, the distance to the higher ranges of the Austrian Alps shrunk to an easy 2½-hours drive.
 For us exploring the open countryside became a perfect outlet from our everyday business.

 During summer, local farmers drive up livestock to their farmhouses and pastures on higher grounds.
 Many open up their places to hikers that are passing by on the trails.
-Most offer drinks and basic food, some even provide accommodation, ranging from basic dormitories to well-appointed double rooms.
+Most offer drinks and basic food, some even provide accommodation, from basic dormitories up to well-appointed double rooms.

 Staying overnight at a hut will extend your hiking options.
 You can begin your trek right after breakfast, when otherwise you would still be on your transfer to the starting point.